dasarimaniteja/Bloodbank/README.md

-# Aura
+# Bloodbank

-Aura is a platform designed to revolutionize blood donation management for hospitals and donors.
+Bloodbank is a platform designed to revolutionize blood donation management for hospitals and donors.
 It provides a seamless interface for tracking blood units, donor profiles, and optimizing blood supply management.
 The project aims to increase donation rates and make the blood donation process more efficient for healthcare facilities.

-## Homepage

-Visit the hosted site: [Aura Homepage](https://aura-sepia.vercel.app)

 ## Features

 - **Donor Management:** Easily track and manage donor profiles and achievements.
 - **Blood Unit Tracking:** Monitor blood supply levels, urgency badges, and blood type-specific details.
-- **Hospital Interface:** Hospitals can partner with Aura to optimize blood supply management and streamline donation processes.
+- **Hospital Interface:** Hospitals can partner with Bloodbank to optimize blood supply management and streamline donation processes.
 - **Authentication:** Secure login and registration for donors and hospital staff.
 - **Filtering & Search:** Advanced filtering for blood units and donor information.
 - **Responsive UI:** Mobile-friendly, modern interface with interactive components.